 Monthnotes: May 2024

-Every ten days or so, I share a quick digest of what I've been working on and reading.
+Every month or so, I share a quick digest of what I've been working on and reading.
 Here's the latest.
 More in the series here.

 On Friday, it's the opening of Nature's Harmony - an immersive exhibition in Helsingborg that my sonification studio, Loud Numbers, was asked to contribute a piece to.
 The piece is called Scorched Earth, and it's a sonification and visualization of fire data from the year 2018 in Skåne, the Swedish county where I live.